Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: Modified Bellman EM Algorithm

 Therefore, it is shown that $F(x,\bs{z};\bs{\theta}_{k})$ and $V(x,\bs{z};\bs{\theta}_{k})$ can be calculated by applying the forward and backward Bellman operators, $A_{\bs{\theta}}$ and $B_{\bs{\theta}}$, to arbitrary initial functions, $f(x,\bs{z})$ and $v(x,\bs{z})$, infinite times.

-\subsection{Modified Bellman EM algorithm (MBEM)}
+\subsection{Modified Bellman EM Algorithm (MBEM)}

 The calculation of the forward and backward Bellman equations in BEM can be replaced by that of the forward and backward Bellman operators.
-In this paper, BEM which uses the forward and backward Bellman operators instead of the forward-backward Bellman equations is called Modified Bellman EM algorithm (MBEM).
+In this paper, BEM that uses the forward and backward Bellman operators instead of the forward and backward Bellman equations is called modified Bellman EM algorithm (MBEM).